 The causes of bladder cancer vary greatly, from acquired or inherited gene mutations to lifestyle choices such as tobacco smoking.
 However, it has recently been discovered that asbestos exposure also represents a risk factor for bladder cancer and many other urinary problems as well.
 Because asbestos fibers – being microscopic and often needle-like – can travel through the body, they can easily reach the urinary system as well, where they might get stuck and gradually lead to inflammation and tissue scarring.
 These symptoms could, over time, give way to a malignant tumor inside or outside the bladder.

 It is worthy of note that people who already suffer from a disease caused by asbestos exposure, such as pulmonary issues, lung cancer or mesothelioma, are at higher risk of developing bladder cancer, as well as other secondary asbestos-related illnesses, as asbestos fibers are more likely to reach the bladder.
+There are three main types of bladder cancer: adenocarcinoma, squamous cell carcinoma and urothelial carninoma.
 It is vital to closely monitor your health if you have a history of occupational asbestos exposure or a related diagnosis.

 These are the main symptoms of bladder cancer, which can lead to early diagnosis and treatment: